Text by Charlotte Kent

 Touching is an issue now.
-The elbow bumps, foot taps, nods, and bows of greeting at assorted events of the last couple weeks make that clear.
+The elbow bumps, foot taps, nods, and bows of greeting at assorted events of the last couple of weeks make that clear.
 As coronavirus makes people ever leerier of touching each other––or each other’s phones, computers, and other devices––interactive art faces particular challenges.

 It’s not uncommon for wipes and sanitizing to be a part of a VR set-up and some interactive art, whether using screens or navigating physical objects across an installation.
 In the context of the media awareness of contagion, it was all the more peculiar to notice such wide-ranging responses across the various art fairs and galleries that I recently surveyed.
-Some had gloves and eye covers; others not.
-Some provided hand sanitizer.
-Some handled the objects as they fitted audiences to the experience, others kept their distance.
+Some had gloves and eye covers; others did not.
+Some provided hand sanitiser.
+Some handled the objects as they fitted audiences to the experience, while others kept their distance.
 None, by any standard, were adequate.

 In this atmosphere, those working with interactive art need to become more sensitive to health concerns.
 Odd as it seems now, the no-touch greeting may be appropriate.
 Hearty people who say –oh, I still hug-, in some kind of macho move evince a lack of sympathy for those whose health is compromised…even if they don’t look frail or feeble.

 There are assorted concerns about sanitizing gels and liquids, but during virus epidemics, it’s hard to argue against their use.
-These days, few would be surprised if asked to use sanitizer before interacting with a screen-based work.
+These days, few would be surprised if asked to use sanitiser before interacting with a screen-based work.
 Some attendees might even be grateful.
 One can imagine it providing a segue for engaging with the work, creating a sense of safety for the interaction, especially for those who still feel uncomfortable in participatory situations.

 Any headsets will need to use face covers and be wiped down anyway, even though face cloths are already being used in some institutions and festivals like Sonar+D. All surfaces used for the experience will also need to be addressed.
 Chairs, tables, mats, and other furniture should be wiped down.
 People pick up germs from touching infected surfaces and spread them by touching others.
-The list is long for doorknobs, walls, elevator buttons, menus, water taps, the list is long.
-Presume that each person engaging with the work is carrying infection and minimize the chance that they share it by wiping the surfaces associated with interactive work.
+The list is long for doorknobs, walls, elevator buttons, menus, and water taps.
+Presume that each person engaging with the work is carrying an infection and minimize the chance that they share it by wiping the surfaces associated with interactive work.

-It’s also important to be aware, that it isn’t possible to disinfect every surface one touches throughout the day; the planet is covered with bacteria and viruses, and we’re constantly in contact with these surfaces and microbes to which we are mostly resistant.
+It’s also important to be aware that it isn’t possible to disinfect every surface one touches throughout the day; the planet is covered with bacteria and viruses, and we’re constantly in contact with these surfaces and microbes to which we are mostly resistant.
 In order to limit the COVID-19 spread, frequently hand-washing is still one of the best preventive options at the moment.
 COVID-19 makes evident the necessity for a change of attitude to the presentation of interactive works.
 This is the beginning but waiting for the end misses the point.
 Let’s recognize the current situation and produce a safe environment to experience art that requires interaction.